hannahdesmond/portfolio/goals/weekly/week-2.md

 ### 3. Unit test classes in isolation using mocking
 - I attended a mocking workshop.
-- I used mocking in the Oystercard challenge to test a
+- I used mocking in the Oystercard challenge.

 ### 4. Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
 - I have discussed basic OO principles with a coach when getting some support with the Secret Diary practical.